Do you think chocolate is the enemy of your low-carb diet? Do you crave it desperately anyway?

-Chocolate in itself is not the problem – the added sugar is
+Chocolate in itself is not the problem – added sugar is

 So what exactly is cocoa?

 Cocoa is extracted from seeds of Theobroma cacao tree.
 Seeds are roasted and shelled, resulting in cocoa nibs.
-Nibs are then ground into a paste, which is known as chocolate liquor and is used as a basis for chocolate products, or separated into cocoa butter and cocoa solids.
+Nibs are then ground into a paste, which is known as chocolate liquor.
+It is used as a basis for chocolate products, or separated into cocoa butter and cocoa solids.

-Natural cocoa contains a high level of flavonoids, specifically epicatechin, which has been found to have benefitial effects on cardiovascular health. [i]
+Natural cocoa contains a high level of flavonoids, specifically epicatechin, which is beneficial for cardiovascular health. [i]

 Is cocoa allowed on all types of low-carb diets?